 One-pagers serve the same function as these executive summaries.
-They boil down a lot of business information into one concise summary, enabling stakeholders or investors to quickly review important information and make important decisions—to invest or not invest, to use your offering or not, whatever the case may be.
+They boil down pages of detailed information into a single, concise document, enabling stakeholders or investors to quickly review what matters and make important decisions.
 Needless to say, they need to pack a punch.

 Table of contents: